qri-io/rfcs/text/0019-manifests.md

 # Motivation
 [motivation]: #motivation

-At Qri we've run into a pretty serious snag: sending a datasets from point-to-point in a manner that's roughly comparable with a centralized service in terms of speed.
+At Qri we've run into a pretty serious snag: sending datasets from point-to-point in a manner that's roughly comparable with a centralized service in terms of speed.
 While working on `qri publish`, we want to pin the blocks in a dataset on an IPFS node that is always available so others can get to it.
 This requires getting the dataset from a local machine to a publically-hosted Qri registry.
 This is the rough equivalent of `git push origin master` for Qri.

 Without the Qri version of `git push origin master`, Qri's usefulness is degraded.
 We've written a test that uses out-of-band communication to ask a remote node to `ipfs pin add` while the local machine is on the distributed web, and it's taking anywhere from 5-7 minutes to pin a ~200kb dataset, even with an explicit request to directly connect the two nodes making the transfer.